oracle-devrel/action-git-num-commits/README.md

 # Get Number of Git Commits

 ## Introduction
 This is designed to be used in GitHub Actions.
-It simply gets the number of commits in a given PR.
+It simply gets the number of commits and the fetch depth for a given PR.

 ## Inputs
 | Input | Type | Description |